 Water pollution in the Klamath River Basin has serious implications for wildlife conservation, resource management, and human health.
-To evaluate the merits of individual pollution reduction strategies for the Klamath Basin, Stillwater is leading a technical team to support the California State Coastal Conservancy, PacifiCorp, the California State Water Resources Control Board and the Oregon Department of Environmental Quality with a basin-wide technical workshop.
-The workshop is part of a set of interim measures (IMs) implemented under the Klamath Hydroelectric Settlement Agreement (KHSA).
+To evaluate the merits of individual, large-scale water quality improvement techniques for the Upper Klamath Basin, Stillwater Sciences led a technical team to support the California State Coastal Conservancy, PacifiCorp, the California State Water Resources Control Board and the Oregon Department of Environmental Quality with a basin-wide technical workshop.
+The workshop was held on September 10-13, 2012 in Sacramento, California.

 Klamath River, Oregon & California

 California State Coastal Conservancy, PacifiCorp, State Water Resources Control Board – Training Academy

 Atkins, Aquatic Ecosystem Sciences (AES), Jones and Trimiew Design, Natural Systems International (NSI), Riverbend Sciences, Stillwater Sciences, Tetra Tech

 Cover and Table of Contents (PDF, 1.5 MB)

 Section 1: Overview and Background (PDF, 4.2 MB)